A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 Perlite for insulating plaster.

-My repertoire of sympathetic products also contains crushed chalk and hemp shiv which is used where insulating lime plaster is required.
+My repertoire of sympathetic products also contains crushed chalk which I use when matching in with exisiting mortars.

-I also use pozzalana when necessary i.e. if conditions dictate or if a stronger compressive strength is required due to possible damage from severe weather or cracking.
+I include pozzalana in mortars and plasters when necessary i.e. if conditions dictate or if a stronger compressive strength is required due to possible damage from severe weather or cracking.

 For high end work I include the use of marble dust in my plasters.
 I also use lime hydrate as academic papers now reveal that its heritage credentials are much more than were considered a few decades ago.

-I have worked to a sufficiently high standard to enable me to be considered for work on National Trust properties.
+I have worked to a sufficiently high standard to enable me to be asked to consider work work on National Trust properties.
 My preference, though, is for privately owned stone or antique brick properties to which I can employ my skills as an artisan craftsman working sympathetically to a high standard.

 Please note: the contents of this website are copyright and are owned by Michael James.
 Reproduction without permission is an infringement of copyright law.